Sbali11/Nooks/README.md

 ### Set up Slack Workspace

+#### Create Bot
 If you're setting up a new workspace or creating a new bot, follow the steps outlined here: https://slack.dev/bolt-python/tutorial/getting-started.

+#### Enable Socket Mode
+The Nooks bot uses the socket mode to operate, so you would have to enable the socket mode in the bot workspace settings

+#### Add OAuth & Permissions
-Make sure you've added the needed OAuth permissions.
-In particular, the Nooks Bot  requires the following permissions:
+The Nooks Bot  requires the following permissions:

 ```
 Bot Token Scopes-